-- Red: issue(s) affecting safety, requires closure of the building. - For any major issues (Red) will require temporary closure of the site the SPoS must immediately: - Report upwards to the relevant regional Delivery Director (Senior Civil Servant, and Statutory Duty Holder) - Copy to the relevant Regional Support Unit (RSU), Cluster Manager, HMCTS Gold Command, Regional Facilities Manager - Action plan for re-opening is put in place
+- Red: issue(s) affecting safety, requires closure of the building. - For any major issues (Red) that will require temporary closure of the site the SPoS must immediately: - Report upwards to the relevant regional Delivery Director (Senior Civil Servant, and Statutory Duty Holder). - Copy to the relevant Regional Support Unit (RSU), Cluster Manager, HMCTS Gold Command, Regional Facilities Manager. - Put an action plan for reopening in place.